 The California Endowment launched Agua4All in 2014, a pilot project in partnership with nonprofit organizations Rural Community Assistance Corporation, Community Water Center and Pueblo Unido CDC.

 Agua4All raises awareness about California’s drinking water crisis; builds community partnerships to install water bottle filling stations in schools and neighborhoods where they’re needed most; identifies funding sources; and develops long-term solutions for California’s water quality and access problems.

-Since the program’s launch, RCAC’s team has installed more than 435 water bottle filling stations in California statewide, and 177 point-of-use arsenic filters in six Arvin schools and various community buildings and parks, which we currently help operate and monitor.
-We have delivered 500,000 gallons of potable water to the kids in Arvin.
+Since the program’s launch, RCAC’s team has installed 432 water bottle filling stations, in California statewide, and 177 point-of-use arsenic filters in six Arvin schools and various community buildings and parks.
+To date, we have delivered 500,000 gallons of potable water to the kids and community members in Arvin.
 That is the equivalent of removing four million 16-ounce bottles of water in the community.

 In summer 2016, evaluation results showed students and community members in the Eastern Coachella Valley and Kern County are drinking more water.
 For consumption details, read “Eastern Coachella Valley students drink more water thanks to Agua4All program,” — this article was published in August, 2016 after program evaluation showed increased water consumption.)